convisoappsec/conviso-docs/docs/quickstart/security-analyst-quickstart.md

 To stay updated on everything happening in the Conviso Platform, you can enable notifications to be alerted as soon as a vulnerability is identified or fixed, when an Asset is created, when there is a change in an Asset's Risk Score, or when you receive a new message from the Security Expert.
 This can be set up through tools like Slack and Microsoft Teams, but you can also receive notifications via email or directly on the Conviso Platform.

-By enabling notifications, a Security Champion can quickly respond to emerging security concerns, monitor the status of critical assets in real time, and ensure that the development team is aware of and can address security issues efficiently, fostering proactive and continuous application security.
+By enabling notifications, a Security Analyst can quickly respond to emerging security concerns, monitor the status of critical assets in real time, and ensure that the development team is aware of and can address security issues efficiently, fostering proactive and continuous application security.

 [Click here](../../integrations/integrations_intro#communication-and-notification) to enable notifications through integrations or [click here](https://app.convisoappsec.com/spa/user/notifications-center) to activate email/in-app notifications.